Dirty-No/ft_printf-testing-tools/README.md

 # ft_printf-testing-tools
 ft_printf testing tools provides you tools to compare your ft_printf to the real printf.

+ft_printf is a 42 school's project where you have to recreate C stdio's printf from scratch.

  # SETUP
 Just clone this repository where the Makefile for ft_printf is.